magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-32634-magento-patch-move-category-in-hierarchy-url_path-wrong.md

 ---
-title: MDVA-32634 Magento patch: move category in hierarchy url_path wrong
+title: "MDVA-32634 Magento patch: move category in hierarchy url_path wrong"
-labels: MQP 1.0.16,MQP patches,Magento Commerce,Magento Commerce Cloud,URL,catalog,category,data discrepancies,support tools
+labels: "MQP 1.0.16,MQP patches,Magento Commerce,Magento Commerce Cloud,URL,catalog,category,data discrepancies,support tools"
 ---

 The MDVA-32634 Magento patch solves the issue where the url\_path of the catalog category does not change after moving the category in the hierarchy.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.16 is installed.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.